-Action Lead delivery partner(s) Other key partner(s) Timescale Stakeholders will be updated monthly by email throughout the season to share progress and gather feedback to improve service delivery.
-NPA ALL (Communication Teams) March-October (monthly) Stakeholder communication toolkits will be developed and made available.
+9 A new NPA staff role introduced to increase capacity for providing up to date visitor information using social media, managing feedback from communities and visitors and taking camping bookings.
+NPA April-October Media and Public Relations 10 Joint Public Relations will be undertaken and issued at agreed times (such as public holidays).
+Opportunities will be sought to use broadcast media to promote responsible visitor behaviour, highlight issues and share examples of good practice.
+NPA ALL (Communication Teams) March-October Stakeholder Engagement 11 Stakeholders will be updated monthly by email throughout the season to share progress and gather feedback to improve service delivery.
+NPA ALL (Communication Teams) March-October (monthly) 12 Stakeholder communication toolkits will be developed and made available.
 They will include campaign messaging, articles and designed materials that stakeholders can use to ensure that visitor information is clear and consistent.
-NPA ALL (Communication Teams) April Specific stakeholder groups will be engaged with on themed campaigns designed for particular audiences such as water safety or responsible toileting.
-NPA FLS, P&KC, A&BC, SC, WDC, PS March-April A programme of area based stakeholder events will take place at key points throughout the year to allow the NPSRAG to update and gain insight from communities, businesses and landowners.
+NPA ALL (Communication Teams) April 13 Specific stakeholder groups will be engaged with on themed campaigns designed for particular audiences such as water safety or responsible toileting.
+NPA FLS, P&KC, A&BC, SC, WDC, PS March-April 14 A programme of area based stakeholder events will take place at key points throughout the year to allow the NPSRAG to update and gain insight from communities, businesses and landowners.
 NPA ALL March, July, November

-2. Infrastructure & Services (see Map 2 for locations)
+Infrastructure & Services (see Map 2 for locations)